ECastilloUAT/Mental-Health-Website/readme3.txt

 MH_Content.html, style_resources.css, MH_Info.html
-In Assignment 13.1 I needed to upload progress checkpoint for my design.
+In Assignment 13.1 I needed to upload a progress checkpoint for my design.
 This includes all HTML and CSS with appropriate linking.
 I added

 -Two new website links to MH_Content.html and MH_Info.HTML